 Hospital File: This hospital-level file contains one observation for each hospital included in the NASS, along with encounter weight and stratum data elements.
-For 2019, the NASS Hospital File has 2,958 hospital-specific records.
+For 2021, the NASS Hospital File has 2,881 hospital-specific records.
 A list of data elements in the Hospital File is provided in Appendix D, Table D.1.

-Encounter File: This encounter-level file contains 100 percent of ambulatory surgery encounters containing a major ambulatory surgery from hospital-owned facilities in participating States and the District of Columbia that meet facility inclusion criteria.
-For 2019, the NASS Encounter File has about 9.0 million ambulatory surgery encounter records (unweighted).
+Encounter File: This encounter-level file contains 100 percent of ambulatory surgery encounters containing an in-scope ambulatory surgery from hospital-owned facilities in participating States and the District of Columbia that meet facility inclusion criteria.
+For 2021, the NASS Encounter File has about 8.9 million ambulatory surgery encounter records (unweighted).
 Refer to Appendix D, Table D.2 for a list of data elements in the NASS Encounter File.

-Supplemental File: This encounter-level file contains information on procedures that were performed during encounters recorded in the Encounter File but not considered to be in-scope major ambulatory surgeries in the NASS.
-The Supplemental File contains about 6.4 million
+Supplemental File: This encounter-level file contains information on procedures that were performed during encounters recorded in the Encounter File but not considered to be in-scope ambulatory surgeries in the NASS.
+The Supplemental File contains about 6.7 million records for 2021.
+Procedures included on the Supplemental File are limited to CPT procedure codes.
+HCPCS Level II codes were excluded from the Supplemental File.
+Refer to Appendix D, Table D.3 for a list of data elements in the NASS Supplemental File.